lw8192/Red-Team-Dev/C/Kernel_Programming.md

 [Kernel Cactus](https://spikysabra.gitbook.io/kernelcactus)
 [CodeMachine Articles](https://codemachine.com/articles.html)

 Kernel vs user mode programming: working with low level existing OS / hardware abstractions and services instead of high level application ones.
 Computer time and memory might have more restrictions.
-Kernel level APIs: most have C interfaces.
+Kernel level APIs: most have C interfaces, no C++ runtime in the kernel.

 ntddk.h: header used by the kernel.

+Driver signing: needs to be signed so driver loads.
+Can turn on test signing for dev purposes.

+Installing a driver (run in an admin prompt):
+> sc.exe create proc test type= kernel binPath= <path to .sys file>    #install driver as service
+> sc.exe start test    #start service, driver needs to be signed or TestSigning enabled

+Debugging:
+Errors in the driver can cause the system to crash / BSOD.
+Load the dumpfile and look at the call stack

+### Driver Hooking
+Use filter drivers to intercept requests to almost any devices.
+Hooking driver: save old function pointers and replace major function arrays in the driver object with it's own functions.
+A request to the driver will invoke the hooking driver's dispatch routines.
+Patchguard / Kernel Patch Protection (KPP):
+hash important data structures.
+Crashes the system if changes are detected.
+Ex - SSDT pointing to system services (system calls)
+To hook a driver: locate driver object pointer (DRIVER_OBJECT) using an undocumented exported function that can locate any object given its name - ObReferenceObjectByName
+Hooking driver: lets you replace major function pointers, unload routine, add device routine.
+Save previous function pointers for unhokking when desired and for forwarding the request to the real driver.